You can download Apple's iOS 11.3 beta software now, but beware

 If you have an iPhone X, then you too can now send messages as a skeleton.

-I wrote that weird and unlikely sentence because Apple's released the test version of its iOS 11.3 update Thursday.
-The software, which was announced Wednesday, to basically anyone who wants to install it on their devices.
+I wrote that weird and unlikely sentence because Apple released the test version of its iOS 11.3 update Thursday.
+The software, which was announced Wednesday, is now available basically to anyone who wants to install it on their devices.

-Apple released a test version of the software for developers on Wednesday, and usually opts to send more stable versions to the public later.
-In this case, Apple waited a day.
+Apple released a test version of the software for developers on Wednesday.
+It usually opts to send more stable versions to the public later.
+In this case, the company waited a day.

-The test software is available through Apple's "Beta Software Program," for which we have a handy CNET How-To guide walking you through signing up for here.
+The test software is available through Apple's "Beta Software Program."
+We have a handy CNET How-To guide that walks you through how to sign up here.
 The iOS 11.3 update is expected to be released broadly this spring.

 Please remember, however, this is still test software and may be buggy.
-Experts always recommend you do not install it on a phone or tablet you rely on daily.
+Experts always recommend you don't install it on a phone or tablet you rely on daily.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.